 Piano Buying Guide

 Be sure to use the interactive table below to compare the Kawai ES-100 to the Yamaha P-115.
-You can even compare these two pianos against other popular pianos like the Korg SP170s and Yamaha DGX-660.
+You can even compare these two pianos against other popular pianos on the market.

 Features These Pianos Share